darktable-org/dtorg/content/about/faq.md

 ### <a name="faq-donations"></a>I want to donate to darktable, how to?<a href="#faq-donations" class="anchor" title="Link to this FAQ entry">¶</a>
 The project doesn't accept donations.
-If you want, you can support darktables internet home [pixls.us](https://pixls.us/support/).
+If you want, you can support darktable's internet home [pixls.us](https://pixls.us/support/).

 ## <a name="faq-linux"></a>Linux<a href="#faq-linux" class="anchor" title="Link to this FAQ section">¶</a>